vijayvarma392/gw_eccentricity/README_developers.md

 ## PyPI release
 Note: Currently, only Vijay and Arif can do this, as they are the only ones with maintainer access to the PyPI package.
-1. Update the version number at the top of gw_eccentricity/gw_eccentricity.py.
-This gets propagated to setup.py.
+1. Update the version number at the top of gw_eccentricity/gw_eccentricity.py and commit all changes.
+This version number gets propagated to setup.py.
 2. Do the following to release the new version:
 ```shell
 python setup.py sdist bdist_wheel